bradgillap/Informeshion/README.md

 1. The user arrives to an event
 2. The user has to know this access point exists with relevant information making this. **barrier one**
 3. The user connects to the access point and then has to know, to open a browser. **barrier two**
-4. The user retrieves relevant information and perhaps adds to the conveersation. **success**
+4. The user retrieves relevant information and perhaps adds to the conversation. **success**

 ## Goals
 ### General